yiyuan1840/BuildingPortfolioEnergyAnalyst/README.md

 # BuildingPortfolioEnergyAnalyst
 Python Scripts to Analyze Building Portfolio Energy Performance

-This tool is build on top of RC_BuildingSimulator by Architecture and Building Systems of the ETH Züric https://github.com/architecture-building-systems/RC_BuildingSimulator using a simplified 5R-1C buiding simulation model.
+This tool is build on top of RC_BuildingSimulator by Architecture and Building Systems of the ETH Zürich https://github.com/architecture-building-systems/RC_BuildingSimulator using a simplified 5R-1C buiding simulation model.